heyjiawei/learnInPublic/ssr-rehydration.md

 ## React concepts to understand before proceeding forward

-Look at the code for ReactDom.hydrate and ReactDOMServer.renderToString

-- ReactDOM.hydrate
-- suppressHydrationWarning
-- what is React's default way of hydration

-- what happens when you pass props to a `<div />`

-  - React elements will resolve it to host component.
-Host component prop will become DOM attribute

-- what does it mean that the diff work on server and client would result in server mark up being thrown out by React's initial reconciliation

-  - Rect assumes that the server sent HTML will be identical to the client rendered output.
-Does React do anything if its not?
-    Is it referring to the two-pass rendering?

-- Why hydrate the root content first
-  - The nodes are stored in a tree like structure
-- What does it mean that partial hydration works on top of Suspense fallback API
-- what is a frame
-  - a call stack frame from fiber reconciler
-- what is a commit
-  - the DOM manipulation phase
 - what is concurrent mode
 - why is the connection between the store and hydration
 - React.lazy